Triangle (2009 British film): Casting

+The director chose Melissa George for the lead role after seeing her in the television series In Treatment, where she plays a young woman who feels a deep attraction for her psychotherapist.
+George's casting was announced in February 2008.

+Filming

 Although set in the American city of Miami, Florida, it was filmed in Brisbane and the Gold Coast, in the Australian state of Queensland, with a cast of mostly Australian actors.
+The sets include the exterior of a cruise ship, which Smith insisted on building as he considered it important not to overuse the use of green screens.
+Smith cited The Shining (1980) as a visual inspiration for the appearance of the ship's interiors.

+Principal photography began in April 2008.
 The writer-director wanted to maintain the link and, to do so, baptized the housing estate where Jess lives "Sunshine State", a nickname used for both Florida and Queensland.

-As for the auditions, the director has revealed that he chose Melissa George for the lead role after seeing her in the television series In Treatment, where she plays a young woman who feels a deep attraction for her psychotherapist.
-The role of Victor was assigned to the Australian actor Liam Hemsworth, this film being his second foray into film, despite having up to that point a longer resume as an actor in television series, rising to fame after this by joining the cast of films such as The Last Song, or the saga of The Hunger Games.

 To edit the sequence in which the camera passes through the mirror "following" the actress, Smith acknowledged having been inspired by one of the final shots of The Woman in the Window, by Fritz Lang.

 Release

 Triangle premiered at the London FrightFest Film Festival on 27 August 2009.
-It was released theatrically in the UK on 16 October 2009, in Belgium on 30 December 2009, and in the Netherlands on 21 January 2010.
+It was released theatrically in the United Kingdom on 16 October 2009, in Belgium on 30 December 2009, and in the Netherlands on 21 January 2010.
+It opened in Australia on 29 April 2010.

-The movie grossed $894,985 in the UK, and $1,303,598 total worldwide.
-It did not receive a theatrical release in the US.
+It did not receive a theatrical release in the United States, though it did screen at Screamfest in Los Angeles on 24 October 2009.

 Home media

 Icon Home Entertainment released Triangle on DVD and Blu-ray in the UK on 1 March 2010, with features including a commentary track by director Smith.
 First Look Studios distributed the film on DVD and Blu-ray in the US, releasing it on 2 February 2010.
 The American discs do not include the commentary track, nor some of the other extras on the British releases.

+The Australian label Umbrella Entertainment released a limited collector's edition Blu-ray set on 9 October 2024.

 Reception

-Rotten Tomatoes, a review aggregator, reports an approval rating of 78% based on 37 reviews, with an average rating of 6.5/10.
-The site's critics' consensus reads: "Triangle sails into some strange waters, but this intelligent, well-acted horror outing anchors its idiosyncrasies in a satisfyingly scary story."
+Box office

+Triangle grossed $894,985 in the United Kingdom, and $1,303,598 total worldwide.